 Resisting arrest is a serious crime in Arizona, and a conviction will not only put you at risk of going to jail but will have other long-term effects on your future.
 Resisting arrest charges often come up when police officers are attempting to effectuate what they believe to be a lawful arrest based on another alleged crime.How Does Arizona Law Define Resisting Arrest?

-Under Arizona Revised Statute § 13-2508, a person commits resisting arrest by intentionally preventing or attempting to prevent a person reasonably known to him or her to be a peace officer, acting under color of such peace officer's official authority, from making an arrest.
-How such an offense is classified depends on the manner in which the alleged offender resisted arrest.
+In Arizona, resisting arrest is defined in Arizona Revised Statutes (“A.R.S.”) § 13-2508.
+According to this statute, someone commits the offense of resisting arrest by intentionally preventing or attempting to prevent a person he or she knows, or reasonably should know, to be a peace officer, acting under color of such peace officer’s official authority, from effecting an arrest.

 The law further categorizes resisting arrest based on the method of resistance.
 It can be: